timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-03-26
+# Objectives for Today 2021-03-27

-- Finishing up first pass of the "Its Released" email to press/influencers.
+- Finalizing the 3rd email to press and influencers.
-- Creating the art/imagery for "Its Released" notice/news on Steam.
-- Creating the art/imagery for "Its Released" notice on itch.io
+- Updating the Eggcelerate! landing page with new screenshots, content and Steam button.
+- Ensure the Sale assets and information only shows up or gets added when a sale is present.
+- Writing some more marketing content to post to reddit and such.
+- Practice some speedrunning on later or more difficult tracks.

 **Purpose**